makerdao/mips/MIP69/MIP69.md

 Teleporting DAI from L2 to L1 is known as a “Fast Withdrawal”.
 To complete a fast withdrawal, DAI is burnt on L2, minted on L1, and sent to the user as soon as the L2 transaction is confirmed.

 This MIP focuses on the above L2 to L1 transaction.
-L2 to L2 transactions will be defined in a future MIP when the full wormhole functionality is ready to be launched.
+L2 to L2 transactions will be defined in a future MIP when the full Wormhole functionality is ready to be launched.

 ## Component Summary